alistair7/boxcutter/README.md

 # boxcutter
-Utility for displaying and manipulating JPEG XL container files (ISO/IEC 18181-2).
+Utility for examining and manipulating JPEG XL container files (ISO/IEC 18181-2).

 This project will hopefully be made redundant by libjxl's planned [`jxltran`](https://github.com/libjxl/libjxl/issues/871) utility.